boundlessgeo/qgis-geogiglight-plugin/doc/source/usage.rst

 .. image:: cannotedit.png
 	:align: center

 You can use this layers form comparing with the current state of the repository or just to perform analysis based on the repository data as it was at a certain point of its history, but not for editing and adding new versions based on them.

 If you want to edit layers starting with a given version, create a new branch at that version, switch to that branch and then edit the corresponding layers that represent the current state of the repository.

 Removing a layer from a repository
 ***********************************

-If you no longer want to have a layer in your repository, you can remove it by right-clicking on it in the QGIS legend and selecting *Remove this layer from repository* in the versio submenu.
+If you no longer want to have a layer in your repository, you can remove it by right-clicking on it in the QGIS legend and selecting *Remove this layer from repository* in the GeoGig submenu.

 .. image:: removelayer.png
 	:align: center